 JCR President’s Welcome

 How you feeling?
 Get ready because this year is going to be a whirlwind in the best possible way.
-I’m Brittany and I’m your JCR President.
+I’m Brodie and I’m your JCR President.
 In a nutshell, the JCR is the Student-Body, made up of a different roles like your Social Secretary, Welfare Officers, Arts Reps, Sports Reps and more.
 All the roles and details are written in a little thing we call the Grey Book.
 You want to know about something in college?
 It’s in that book.

 And if you don’t feel like reading?
 That’s what I’m here for.
 As your President, I’m here to help, whether it’s a friendly face to chat to, or someone to talk about your ideas with.
 I’m your middle-man between the students (you, if you were wondering) and the College big boys.
 So, if you have issues or ideas, I’m there to try and make it happen.
 I’m pretty chuffed to be the first post-COVID (ish) President, which is great news for you because it means saying goodbye to Zoom tutorials.
 Asta la vista to the bubble system.
 Sit-down clubs?
 What’s that?
 Say hello to looking your tutors in the eye (I bet you’re buzzing), sitting with whoever you want in the Wolfson (our dining hall) and in-person fresher events.
 The dream.